 Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to the investment, the Library will not be able to recover the value of its investments that are in possession of an outside party.
 The Library's investments are not exposed to custodial credit and the Library's investment policy is silent in regards to custodial credit risk.
-Illinois Funds is not subject to custodial credit risk.
+Illinois Funds and IMET are not subject to custodial credit risk.

-Concentration of credit risk - At April 30, 2016, the Library had 4% of its overall portfolio invested in Illinois Funds, 41% of its overall portfolio in negotiable CD's, and 55% of its overall portfolio invested in IMET.
+Concentration of credit risk - At April 30, 2017, the Library had 3% of its overall portfolio invested in Illinois Funds, 53% of its overall portfolio in negotiable CD's and 44% of its overall portfolio invested in IMET.
 This is in accordance with the Library's investment policy, which does not require diversification of the portfolio.